 2. Click on Utilities > Activity Monitor.

 Behind the scenes, most Macs can run dozens of apps without us realizing it.
-Some of these could be running because we forgot about them.
-Others open during the startup sequence.
+Some of these open during the startup sequence.
 And others, without us knowing it, could be malware, ransomware, or other viruses, either designed to steal data or processing power to mine cryptocurrency or even run remote DDoS attacks.

-It displays tiny background applications that are otherwise nonvisible to a user.
-This very often gets exploited by advertising scripts — a sure way to drain your battery power.
+3. Review your login and background items.
+The latter very often gets exploited by advertising scripts — a sure way to drain your battery power.

 The brightest lightbulbs consume more energy; the same is true for your screen’s lighting.
 In your System Settings, look up Displays settings and do a couple of tune-ups there.
-Make sure to tick the “Automatically adjust brightness” checkbox.
+Make sure to disable the “Automatically adjust brightness” option.

 System Preferences - Displays settings